REPRESENTATION SOCIETY OF

 The PRSAV-T Inc. provides a vote-counting service for organizations, which particularly assists those that conduct proportional representation polls.

-Unfortunately, owing to Coalition amendment in the Legislative Council, the ALP's PR option was omitted, so where a municipality used the general election model, with all three seats in each ward being filled as a group, they were filled by the winner-take-all multiple majority-preferential method that had previously been used only by certain municipalities that had chosen not to be divided into wards.
+When the ALP Government introduced the consolidated Local Government Act 1989, it continued the traditional 3-year term for all councillors, but added the option of triennial general elections to the only option that had previously existed in Victoria, which was periodic elections, where the longest-serving third of the councillors retired annually.
+Unfortunately, owing to amendment by the Coalition in the Legislative Council, that PR option of the ALP Government was omitted, so where a municipality used the general election model - with all three seats in each ward being filled as a group - they were filled by the winner-take-all multiple majority-preferential method that had previously been used only by the few municipalities that had chosen not to be divided into the 3-councillor wards, which were the only wards allowed then.
 That method had been discredited and superseded for Senate elections in 1948 by quota-preferential proportional representation.
-That method used to apply in some municipal elections in both New South Wales and the Northern Territory, but it has not applied in either of those places since 2012.
+That method was also used in some municipal elections in both New South Wales and the Northern Territory, but it has not applied in either of those places since 2012.

 Victorian Liberal MPs have been slower to support PR than their counterparts in other States and the ACT, but in 1995 the Kennett Liberal Government amended the Local Government Act 1989 to prescribe quota-preferential PR election at large for 5 of the 9 seats on Melbourne City Council, which were filled in 1996.
 PR in the City of